Use household products safely

 Compact fluorescent lamps (CFLs) are like the traditional tube fluorescent light but they fit into a standard light bulb socket.
 Although they are considered safe to use there are some steps you can take to further protect you and your family.

-The safe use of cookware
+Safe use of cookware and bakeware

-Pots, pans and other cookware are made from a variety of materials that can enter the food that we cook in them.
+Pots, pans and other cookware and bakeware are made from a variety of materials that can enter the food that we cook in them.
 Most of the time it is harmless, but you should be more careful with some materials.

 Cool-mist humidifiers